Neferure: Family

 Neferure was the only known child of Thutmose II and his great royal wife Hatshepsut.
 She was the granddaughter of Thutmose I and the half-sister of Thutmose III.
 It has been suggested that Neferure married her half-brother, but there is no conclusive evidence of such a marriage.
 A king’s son named Amenemhat (B) was installed as Overseer of the Cattle in year 24 of the reign of Thutmose III, and this prince may have been a son of Neferure.
 It has been pointed out however, that if Neferure had become a great royal wife of Thutmose III, she would have been attested with that title, which is not known to be the case.

 Life

 Neferure was born during the reign of Thutmose II.
 In Karnak Neferure is depicted with Thutmose II and Hatshepsut.
-Some records indicate that Thutmose II died after a thirteen-year-long rule.
+Thutmose II most likely died after just three years of reign.
 The heir to the throne, Thutmose III, was only a child and Hatshepsut served as his regent, but by the seventh year of his rule it is well documented that Hatshepsut took on the role of pharaoh and continued to rule until her death, for more than twenty years.

 Neferure was tutored by some of Hatshepsut's most trusted advisers, at first Ahmose Pen-Nekhebet, who served under several of the preceding pharaohs and was held in great esteem.
 In his tomb he claims: